 Jess was designed to provide useful data with no work on your part, but a small amount of input from you provides the foundation for more nuanced reporting.
 You get what you put into Jess, but even with no effort, you will be able to see insights that aren’t available on any other affordably priced marketing tracking platforms, including the total number of leads you are getting from each marketing campaign and the cost per lead, in an easy to understand, side-by-side format.

 Want our opinion about the marketing tracking platform you are considering?
-Contact us and we will be happy to let you know what we think, even if the platform isn’t Jess!
+Contact us and we will be happy to let you know what we think.
+Or, start a free trial of Jess today and see if it’s right for your business!